nikhgupta/laravel/README.md

     # use default settings and update Application Index
     laravel new my_app --index='home.php'

+    # use default settings and generate a new key
+    laravel new my_app --key

 ### In an existing Laravel application

     # update Application Index for the application
     laravel update_index ''  # removes application index for app in current directory laravel update_index 'home.php' --app=./new_app # update for app in specified directory

+    # generate a new key for the application
+    laravel generate_key # generates key for app in current directory laravel generate_key --app=./new_app # generate key for app in specified directory

 ### Help